RajPShinde/Extended-Kalman-Filter/README.md

 # Extended-Kalman-Filter
-Extended Kalman Filter for estimating 15-States (Pose, Twist & Acceleration)
+Extended Kalman Filter for estimating 15-States (Pose, Twist & Acceleration) using Omni-Directional model for prediction and measurements from IMU and Wheel Odometry.

 ## Dependencies
 1. ROS KInetic >=